Kaathala Kaathala: Plot

 The four of them strive hard to hide the truth from Janaki's parents.
 While these happenings unfold, Varadhachaari, Paramasivam's friend, who knows the truth, comes over.
-The couples try to salvage the web of lies they have built, by skilfully getting Varadhachaari and Paramasivam to agree.
-Unfortunately, they then meet with Janaki's maternal uncle Singaram, a doubting Thomas, who begins to suspect the veracity of the stories of the youths.
+The couples try to salvage the web of lies they have built, by getting Varadhachaari and Paramasivam to agree.
+Unfortunately, they then meet with Janaki's maternal uncle, Singaram, a doubting Thomas, who begins to suspect the veracity of the stories.
 All the same, he fails to convince his sister and brother-in-law of the possible untruths they have been led to believe.

 Now that Balamurugan too is about to meet them, Paramasivam himself steps in to help them build a story involving Balamurugan's daughter, who, to him, is a maidservant in the house.
-He concocts a complicated tale where Ramalingam is his son, Janaki and Sundaralingam reprise their real relationship and, worse, V. Anand, the former godman Ananda Vikadanantha, to be his cousin.
+He concocts a complicated tale where Ramalingam is his son, Janaki and Sundaralingam reprise their real relationship and, worse, V. Anand, the former godman Ananda Vikadanantha, is his cousin.
 The real reason Anand is at their place, is to hide from the police, as he is wanted for his fraudulent ways.
 Soon enough, the elders begin to smell something fishy.
 To end the mess, Sundari reveals the complete truth to everyone.
 Singaram reveals to all that Anand is a crook and Ramalingam is now forced to prove his innocence.

-A chase ensues when Anand is held hostage by his ex-partner Junior Vikadanantha for money which he looted.
+A chase ensues when Anand is held hostage by his ex-partner, Junior Vikadanantha, for money which he looted.
 Inspector Chokkalingam arrives in time to find Ananda Vikadanantha and Junior, and Ramalingam is proven innocent.
 Paramasivam accepts Janaki and Sundaralingam, and Balamurugan is happy about Ramalingam and Sundari.